metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Optional:

-- `control_plane` (Attributes) ControlPlane is a reference to a local struct that holds the detailsfor provisioning the Control Plane for the Cluster. (see [below for nested schema](#nestedatt--spec--control_plane))
+- `control_plane` (Attributes) ControlPlane is a reference to a local struct that holds the details for provisioning the Control Plane for the Cluster. (see [below for nested schema](#nestedatt--spec--control_plane))
-- `infrastructure` (Attributes) Infrastructure is a reference to a provider-specific template that holdsthe details for provisioning infrastructure specific clusterfor the underlying provider.The underlying provider is responsible for the implementationof the template to an infrastructure cluster. (see [below for nested schema](#nestedatt--spec--infrastructure))
+- `infrastructure` (Attributes) Infrastructure is a reference to a provider-specific template that holds the details for provisioning infrastructure specific cluster for the underlying provider.
+The underlying provider is responsible for the implementation of the template to an infrastructure cluster. (see [below for nested schema](#nestedatt--spec--infrastructure))
-- `patches` (Attributes List) Patches defines the patches which are applied to customizereferenced templates of a ClusterClass.Note: Patches will be applied in the order of the array. (see [below for nested schema](#nestedatt--spec--patches))
+- `patches` (Attributes List) Patches defines the patches which are applied to customize referenced templates of a ClusterClass.
+Note: Patches will be applied in the order of the array. (see [below for nested schema](#nestedatt--spec--patches))
-- `variables` (Attributes List) Variables defines the variables which can be configuredin the Cluster topology and are then used in patches. (see [below for nested schema](#nestedatt--spec--variables))
+- `variables` (Attributes List) Variables defines the variables which can be configured in the Cluster topology and are then used in patches. (see [below for nested schema](#nestedatt--spec--variables))
-- `workers` (Attributes) Workers describes the worker nodes for the cluster.It is a collection of node types which can be used to createthe worker nodes of the cluster. (see [below for nested schema](#nestedatt--spec--workers))
+- `workers` (Attributes) Workers describes the worker nodes for the cluster.
+It is a collection of node types which can be used to create the worker nodes of the cluster. (see [below for nested schema](#nestedatt--spec--workers))

 <a id="nestedatt--spec--control_plane"></a>
 ### Nested Schema for `spec.control_plane`

 Required:

-- `ref` (Attributes) Ref is a required reference to a custom resourceoffered by a provider. (see [below for nested schema](#nestedatt--spec--control_plane--ref))
+- `ref` (Attributes) Ref is a required reference to a custom resource offered by a provider. (see [below for nested schema](#nestedatt--spec--control_plane--ref))

 Optional:

-- `machine_health_check` (Attributes) MachineHealthCheck defines a MachineHealthCheck for this ControlPlaneClass.This field is supported if and only if the ControlPlane provider templatereferenced above is Machine based and supports setting replicas. (see [below for nested schema](#nestedatt--spec--control_plane--machine_health_check))
+- `machine_health_check` (Attributes) MachineHealthCheck defines a MachineHealthCheck for this ControlPlaneClass.
+This field is supported if and only if the ControlPlane provider template referenced above is Machine based and supports setting replicas. (see [below for nested schema](#nestedatt--spec--control_plane--machine_health_check))
-- `machine_infrastructure` (Attributes) MachineInfrastructure defines the metadata and infrastructure informationfor control plane machines.This field is supported if and only if the control plane provider templatereferenced above is Machine based and supports setting replicas. (see [below for nested schema](#nestedatt--spec--control_plane--machine_infrastructure))
+- `machine_infrastructure` (Attributes) MachineInfrastructure defines the metadata and infrastructure information for control plane machines.
+This field is supported if and only if the control plane provider template referenced above is Machine based and supports setting replicas. (see [below for nested schema](#nestedatt--spec--control_plane--machine_infrastructure))
-- `metadata` (Attributes) Metadata is the metadata applied to the ControlPlane and the Machines of the ControlPlaneif the ControlPlaneTemplate referenced is machine based.
-If not, it is applied only to theControlPlane.At runtime this metadata is merged with the corresponding metadata from the topology.This field is supported if and only if the control plane provider templatereferenced is Machine based. (see [below for nested schema](#nestedatt--spec--control_plane--metadata))
+- `metadata` (Attributes) Metadata is the metadata applied to the ControlPlane and the Machines of the ControlPlane if the ControlPlaneTemplate referenced is machine based.
+If not, it is applied only to the ControlPlane.
+At runtime this metadata is merged with the corresponding metadata from the topology.
+This field is supported if and only if the control plane provider template referenced is Machine based. (see [below for nested schema](#nestedatt--spec--control_plane--metadata))
 - `naming_strategy` (Attributes) NamingStrategy allows changing the naming pattern used when creating the control plane provider object. (see [below for nested schema](#nestedatt--spec--control_plane--naming_strategy))
-- `node_deletion_timeout` (String) NodeDeletionTimeout defines how long the controller will attempt to delete the Node that the Machinehosts after the Machine is marked for deletion.
-A duration of 0 will retry deletion indefinitely.Defaults to 10 seconds.NOTE: This value can be overridden while defining a Cluster.Topology.
+- `node_deletion_timeout` (String) NodeDeletionTimeout defines how long the controller will attempt to delete the Node that the Machine hosts after the Machine is marked for deletion.
+A duration of 0 will retry deletion indefinitely.
+Defaults to 10 seconds.
+NOTE: This value can be overridden while defining a Cluster.Topology.
-- `node_drain_timeout` (String) NodeDrainTimeout is the total amount of time that the controller will spend on draining a node.The default value is 0, meaning that the node can be drained without any time limitations.NOTE: NodeDrainTimeout is different from 'kubectl drain --timeout'NOTE: This value can be overridden while defining a Cluster.Topology.
+- `node_drain_timeout` (String) NodeDrainTimeout is the total amount of time that the controller will spend on draining a node.
+The default value is 0, meaning that the node can be drained without any time limitations.
+NOTE: NodeDrainTimeout is different from 'kubectl drain --timeout' NOTE: This value can be overridden while defining a Cluster.Topology.
-- `node_volume_detach_timeout` (String) NodeVolumeDetachTimeout is the total amount of time that the controller will spend on waiting for all volumesto be detached.
-The default value is 0, meaning that the volumes can be detached without any time limitations.NOTE: This value can be overridden while defining a Cluster.Topology.
+- `node_volume_detach_timeout` (String) NodeVolumeDetachTimeout is the total amount of time that the controller will spend on waiting for all volumes to be detached.
+The default value is 0, meaning that the volumes can be detached without any time limitations.
+NOTE: This value can be overridden while defining a Cluster.Topology.

 <a id="nestedatt--spec--control_plane--ref"></a>
 ### Nested Schema for `spec.control_plane.ref`